- Aesthetic Challenges

 Building / Space Types

-Accessible Branch, Aesthetics, Functional / Operational, Historic Preservation—Comply with Accessibility Requirements, Productive—Design for the Changing Workplace, Productive—Provide Comfortable Environments, Secure / Safe—Ensure Occupant Safety and Health, Sustainable—Optimize Operational and Maintenance Practices
+Accessible Branch, Aesthetics, Functional / Operational, Historic Preservation—Provide Accessibility for Historic Buildings, Productive—Design for the Changing Workplace, Productive—Provide Comfortable Environments, Secure / Safe—Ensure Occupant Safety and Health, Sustainable—Optimize Operational and Maintenance Practices

 Products and Systems